Nail Polish Remover vs. Acetone: What’s The Difference?

 Difference Between Acetone and Nail Polish Remover

-Acetone is a more effective color-remover, but it is harsher on your nails.
-Non-acetone nail polish remover is gentler on your nails but may not work as effectively.
+Acetone is a more effective color-remover, but it is harsher on nails.
+A non-acetone nail polish remover is gentler on nails but may not work as effectively.

 What is Acetone?